jean/collective.hostout/README.rst

 ``/var/buildout/demo/bin/buildout`` and when it doesn't find it it will automatically run another hostout command called ``bootstrap``.

-Bootstrap is further broken down into three commands: ``bootstrap_users``, ``bootstrap_python`` and ``bootstrap_buildout``.
-These will create an additional ``buildout-user`` to build and run your application, install basic system packages needed to run buildout, and install buildout into your remote path.
+Bootstrap itself consists of three sub-commands: ``bootstrap_users``, ``bootstrap_python`` and ``bootstrap_buildout``.
+These will create an additional *buildout-user* to build and run your application, install basic system packages required to run buildout, and install buildout into your remote path.
 It will attempt to detect which version of linux your server is running to find the system python, but if this fails it will attempt to compile python from source.
-The version of python used will match the major version of python which your development buildout uses.
+The version of python used will match the major version of python which your development buildout uses, or can be specified using the ``python-version`` option to the ``collective.hostout`` recipe.

 Deploying and re-deploying
 --------------------------

-Once hostout bootstrap has ensured a working remote buildout, deployment will continue by running the following commands:
+Once ``hostout bootstrap`` has ensured a working remote buildout, deployment will continue by running the following commands:

 1. ``uploadeggs``: Any *develop* eggs are released as eggs and uploaded to